JOsborne80/ticket-lifecycle/README.md

  The ticket was successfully created.
 I made a few other tickets so we can have a few tickets in the queue.

+ We will now log in as an aministrator and make some agents to work these tickets.
+Below you can see that I put Jane Doe in the system admin department at level of supreme admin.
+I also gave them extended access as supreme admin.
+I am just making sure we can have the rights to modify and assign these tickets to agents.

 </p>
 <br />